- Competition Rules

 - Junior Members

-Male Junior members may compete in members competitions under the following conditions:
+Male Junior members may compete in members competitions on the following basis:

-- Confined Competitions: Singles: Unless the Committee decides otherwise, Class 1 Junior members (18 handicap or lower) and Junior members over 16 years of age may play in all singles competitions except in Majors – (Captain’s, President’s, Vice-Captain and past Captains’ prizes and in singles Qualifiers).
+- Singles competitions: Unless the Committee decides otherwise, Class 1 Junior members (18 handicap or lower) and Junior members over 16 years of age may play in all singles competitions except in Majors – (Captain’s, President’s, Vice-Captain and Past Captains’ prizes and in singles Qualifiers).
 A junior member cannot win in singles events – a prize intended for the adult members.
 Where a score returned by the junior is a prize winning score he shall be awarded a special prize.
 This does not apply to turkey or vouchers.

-- Father and Son Matchplay: All Junior members in this competition max handicap for juniors 28.
+- Father and Son Match-play: – All Junior members are permitted to compete in this competition, max handicap for juniors is 28.

-- Junior Girls 8 – 20 years: Juniors with an official handicap may play in ladies competitions on Tuesday and Saturday.
-They may enter the Ferguson Cup, Challenge or Club Foursomes Matchplay.
+- Junior Girls 8 – 20 years: Juniors with an official handicap may play in ladies’ competitions on Tuesday and Saturday.
+They may enter the Ferguson Cup, Challenge Cup or Club Mixed Foursomes Match-play.
 They are eligible to play in Majors but not win the main prize.